DB

 Comparison and conditional aggregation

-They are fine example of comparison and conditional aggregation.
+There is a good example of comparison and conditional aggregation.

 We use operator =.